ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 The IdP includes the ability to require user consent to attribute release, as well as presenting a "terms of use" message prior to completing a login to a service, a simpler "static" form of consent.

+1. Move to the Shibboleth IdP dir:
+   * `cd /opt/shibboleth-idp`

 1. Load Consent Module:
    * `bin/module.sh -t idp.intercept.Consent || bin/module.sh -e idp.intercept.Consent`